influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/visualization-tools.md

   - /influxdb/cloud-dedicated/process-data/visualize/tableau/
 ---

-Use visualization tools to query data stored in {{% cloud-name %}} with SQL.
+Use visualization tools to query data stored in {{% product-name %}} with SQL.

 ## Query using SQL